 - To be in Good Hands: The staff at the dive center at Patricia Lake Bungalows is amazing.
 They have been diving these waters for years, and are a family run company.
 And because it’s a bit more rare to dive here, you’ll get very personalized training.
 Unlike large group school in places like the Caribbean, you’ll likely be in a small group, or alone here in Jasper.

 - To be Blown Away: Not literally of course, but diving in a lake like this is such a unique experience.
 You’ll find different varieties of fish, and vegetation under these waters.
 Moreover, there’s actually an old sunken ship here from a top secret WWII project.
 All of this is well worth checking out.

 All-in-all, this was one of the best experiences I’ve had in travel.
 I was so jacked up after my first day in the lake I got into my Pyramid Lakes Resort hotel room and was bouncing off the walls with adrenaline.
-I can’t wait to get another chance to float around under the water, and I can’t wait for you all to get to read this story in the next issue of Vagabundo (due out in January).
+I can’t wait to get another chance to float around under the water.